hcfman/sbts-install/README.md

 * Security state machine that records triggered video events.
 Supports time of day/day of week scheduled events.
 Watchdog timers, rate based triggers, synthetic combination events.
 * multi-model CNN scanner that can use multiple AI models within the same image even.
-You can choose to use yolov3 in one part of an image, yolov4 in another, or choose to have to triggered confirmed with both.
+Yolo currently installs yolov4, yolov4, scaled-yolov4, yolor and yolov7 (Chien-Yao Wang, Alexey Bochkovskiy, Hong-Yuan Mark Liao).
+You can choose to use yolov7 in one part of an image, yolov4 in another, or choose to have to triggered confirmed with both.
-Or either...
-Classification is done via a network service over a websocket so you can add external models to your appliance if you like, or models that are not either YoloV3 or YoloV4
+Or either... or several more.
+Classification is done via a network service over a websocket so you can add external models to your appliance if you like, or models that are not yolo-like object detectors so long as you provide a websocket wrapper service.
 * Scanner that reads camera frames, classifies them and then matches them for triggers can be dynamically enabled and disabled, either at the whole camera level or down to a specific notification level
 * Support for auto-review letsencrypt certificates.
 Can be setup as a reverse proxy to tunnel access to StalkedByTheState